Subject Information

 Students will progress their knowledge of local, national and international history.
 They will be able to recall a vast body of knowledge and develop mastery through writing on a range of historical concepts and aspects of change.
 In particular our students will think like a historian, deploying analysis of historical sources and interpretations, making meaningful judgements on significance.
 As students entwine their conceptual historical knowledge they will use their understanding of the past to move forward with confidence into the future to deal with the pressing issues of their era.

-The first of these studies is Elizabethan England (1558 – 1603).
+We then move to the British Depth Study; Early Elizabethan England (1558 – 1588).
 Characterised recently by Helen Castor as a ‘Study in Insecurity’, students examine the key developments, events and changes of Elizabeth’s reign, from social and economic issues such as the vast increase in poverty to political and international affairs such as the religious settlement and the War with Spain.
 Students consider the traditional view of Elizabethan England as a ‘Golden Age’, comparing this to more recent interpretations of Elizabeth as a precarious monarch, who was never truly secure.
+This unit introduces the argumentative essay, requiring students to make a judgement and then explain their reasoning.
+In supporting the development of analytical reasoning, we seek to embed the importance of evidence to support arguments and claims, preparing students to challenge lazy arguments or unsubstantiated judgements in their day-to-day lives.

 Delivery of the GCSE course follows a similar pattern to KS3, organised around key questions.
 Exam technique is taught and practised at appropriate points within each unit, but the focus of our GCSE teaching remains developing historical skills and analysis.